lav30/nobelprizes/index.md

 ### 2. Number of Nobel Prizes Awarded over the Years in all Categories
+It can be observed that the number of Nobel Prizes awarded over the years have increased.
+This increase in number is due to the introduction of the new Economics Prize in the 1960s and also due to increasing number of laureates who share a prize each year.

 ![Title](Images/a.png?raw=true "Title")

 ### 3. Number of Nobel Prizes Awarded by Gender (1996-2016)
+This graph displays the number of prizes awarded in a 20 year period.

 ![Title](Images/b.png?raw=true "Title")

 ### 4. Number of Individuals who Received Awards in each Category (2006-2016)
+This graph displays the number of prizes awarded in a ten year period, by category.
+Chemistry and Medicine prizes have the most prize shares.

 ![Title](Images/c.png?raw=true "Title")